 Sato says that electric motors are the best solution for Lexus cars when it comes to powertrain types.
 In a Q&A session after TMC announced its BEV strategy on 14 December 2021, he said that the responsiveness, the smooth acceleration and deceleration, and the quietness they offer is not possible with an internal combustion engine.
 Plus, the performance electric motors could offer might not be possible with engines, he added.
 That’s something that would especially matter in a supercar like the potential LFA successor.

 The launch timeline of the Lexus LFA successor was not announced during the press conference.
-However, if Lexus decides to release the EV with solid-state batteries, expect the launch in the second half of the decade.
+However, if Lexus decides to release the EV with solid-state batteries, expect the launch of the electric supercar in the second half of the decade.